Why is Douglas County one of the fastest growing counties in America? The reasons are as varied as the 300,000 people who call Douglas County home.

 The BCC performs legislative, executive and quasi-judicial functions.
 The Board serves as the legislative, policy-making and administrative body governing the unincorporated areas of Douglas County.

-The BCC appoints a County Manager to carry out the policy directions of the Board and to supervise and coordinate the work of the staff in the departments that fall under direct control of the Board.
+The BCC appoints a County Manager to carry out the policy directions of the Board and to supervise and coordinate the work of the staff in the departments that fall under the direct control of the Board.
 With the exception of the County Attorney, the County Manager will have line authority over all County divisions under the BCC.

 The County Attorney is a constitutionally prescribed county office.
 By statute, the County Attorney is a position that is filled by appointment of the BCC.
 The County Attorney’s Office provides legal advice and representation for the BCC.
 The County Attorney, with the approval of the BCC, also advises and represents all other Douglas County elected officials, the County Administrator, department and division heads, and appointed commissions, boards and committees.